Vishal-Vunnam/essay_helper/README.md

 **Essay Helper** is a writing assistant that aims to enhance creativity without controlling it.
 This tool focuses on **post-creation analysis** rather than pre-creation assistance.
 It allows you to express your thoughts freely and receive constructive feedback afterward.

-The goal is to support **free thought, clarity, and autonomy**, while still offering the benefits of AI—such as logic checking, sentence-level issue highlighting, and helpful suggestions.
+The goal is to support **free thought, clarity, and autonomy**, while still offering the benefits of AI, such as logic checking, fallacy detection, and helpful suggestions.

 ---